-The EBTA research task group likes to invite full-time academic researchers and also professionals who carry out practitioner research based studies to write a 2021 Application in order to share their research and the changes made for the better.
-June 21, 2021 is the deadline to apply.
+The EBTA research task group likes to invite full-time academic researchers and also professionals who carry out practitioner research based studies to write a 2023 Application in order to share their research and the changes made for the better.

 According to de Lange, Schuman & Montesano Montessori, (2016), both research and change in practice, need to be involved with each other from the very first stage in order to make that relationship the subject of systematic study.
 Mixed Methods: Integrating quantitative and qualitative data collection and analysis in studying the conduct of solution-focused practice

 Practitioner research developed as a recognized type of research in the last quarter of the 20th century.
 Practitioner research refers to research and/or workplace research such as evaluation performed by individuals who also work in a professional field as opposed to being full-time academic researchers.
 Good research is one thing, implementing its results in real-life situations is quite another.
 In many areas of society (health care, administration, education, security, etc.) the need is increasingly felt to not only conduct research, but also to implement or apply the results in practice.